gearglow/ReptiliaWithATwist/The List.md

 > - Fleamont's Filtres - 10% ownership - see page 8
 > - Other aggregate shares - see page 12

-The rest of the folder was fine-print regarding the farm and business, but what caught Harry's attention (aside from the sheer amount) was that note about personal effects. *Perhaps something of my parents'?* Catching Claymore's attention, she asked, "Claymore, a couple of things have caught my attention.
+The rest of the folder was fine-print regarding the farm and business, but what caught Harry's attention (aside from the sheer amount) was that note about personal effects. *Perhaps something of my parents'?* Catching Claymore's attention, she asked, "Claymore, a couple of things have caught my eye.
 First, the portkey to the property at Red Wharf.
 Am I able to request use of that now, or do I need to wait until I come of age?"

 "Well, I don't suppose there's any harm in you going to look at the place," he replied, "but ownership doesn't transfer to you until you come of age.
 Still, might be a good idea to be able to plan for it."